CISecurity/ControlsAssessmentSpecification/control-5/control-5.1.rst

 Measures
 --------
-* M1 = The intersection of Input 1 and Input 2.
-This intersection measures those authorized software with security configuration standards.
+* M1 = The list of authorized software with associated enterprise security configuration standards
+* M2 = Count of M1
-* M2 = The "left" side of the set calculation measures the number of authorized software without security configuration standards.
+* M3 = The list of authorized software without enterprise security configuration standards (the "left" side of the set calculation)
+* M4 = Count of M3
-* M3 = The "right" side of the set calculation measures the number of security configuration standards without any authorized software to which they are associated.
+* M5 = The list of enterprise security configuration standards without associated authorized software (the "right" side of the set calculation)
+* M6 = Count of M5
-* M4 = The number of authorized software.
+* M7 = The list of authorized software
+* M8 = Count of M7

 Metrics
 -------